sophshep/manager-resources/README.md

 **I will be available.**

-I’ll reply to Slack messages, emails, and meeting requests as quickly as I can (during reasonable hours!).
+I will reply to Slack messages, emails, and meeting requests as quickly as I can (during reasonable hours!).
 I won’t miss or cancel our weekly 1:1s.
-You shouldn’t be waiting on me for anything.
 I will prioritize design feedback and code reviews.
 I will be present and ready to help you do your best work.

-**I will cultivate a healthy environment.**
+**I will cultivate an inclusive and healthy environment.**

 I want to create an environment where people feel comfortable to push themselves, despite the risk of failing.
 I will bring my whole (sometimes messy) self to work.
 I will lead by example by taking time off when I need it and prioritizing my own self care.
+I will continue to educate myself on how I can be a better ally to marginalized folks.
+I will admit when I'm wrong.

 ## How I work with my direct reports

 ### Meetings
 * Every week we will have a 30-minute 1:1.
 This is an opportunity to discuss existential life things, career growth, active projects, or to just shoot the shit.
 What we do with that time is up to you.
 I ask that you fill out the 1:1 issue template ahead of time to help us make the most of the time.
-* On Mondays, we have a cross-functional team meeting to check in, discuss what we’re working on, share work, and overcome and blockers.
+* On Mondays, we have a cross-functional team meeting to check in, discuss what we’re working on, share work, and overcome any blockers.
 * I may sit in on project-meetings that you’re involved in so that I can be looped-in and know how best to support you.
 * The team has semi-regular, ad-hoc design reviews.
 I put these on the calendar when we have work to share that can benefit from informal feedback from other designers.
 These reviews are casual and supportive.